Last updated: 15/07/2021

-Further to the government’s announcement enabling early years care to continue to serve families during this next phase of the pandemic, it is more important than ever that we prioritise the safety of all your families, children and our staff.
+Further to the government’s announcement regarding the lifting of restrictions, we will continue to prioritise the safety of all your families, children and our staff.

 Our nurseries continue to operate in full compliance with government requirements, following rigorous hygiene and infection control protocols to ensure we are doing all we can to keep everyone safe.